Get travel and medical insurance

-Denmark’s Ministry of Foreign Affairs has now classed every country in the world as ‘red’ and advises against all travel, not just non-essential travel.
+Denmark’s Ministry of Foreign Affairs, has now classed every country in the world as ‘red’, and advises against all travel, not just non-essential travel.
 In order to enter Denmark, all passengers regardless of nationality or purpose will need to show proof of a negative COVID-19 test taken within 24 hours of entry.
-This requirement comes into effect at 17:00 on 9 January.
+This requirement came into effect on 9 January and is in place until 28 February.
 This test does not need to be a PCR test and can be a rapid test.
-In addition those wishing to enter Denmark will still need to prove that they have a worthy purpose, details of what constitutes a worthy purpose and requirements for the test are listed here: https://coronasmitte.dk/en/entry-into-denmark/persons-resident-in-banned-countries.
+In addition those wishing to enter Denmark will still need to prove that they have a worthy purpose, details of what constitutes a worthy purpose and requirements for the test are listed here: https://en.coronasmitte.dk/rules-and-regulations/entry-into-denmark/persons-resident-in-countries-outside-of-.

-Requirements for restricting movements on arrival are detailed in the Danish Ministry of Foreign Affairs website: https://um.dk/en/travel-and-residence/coronavirus-covid-19/.
-Those entering Denmark will need to isolate for 10 days upon arrival, this period can be shortened by a negative test taken a minimum of four days after entry.
+Requirements for restricting movements on arrival are detailed here: https://en.coronasmitte.dk/rules-and-regulations/entry-into-denmark/legal-requirements-upon-entry.
+Those entering Denmark are required to take a rapid test immediately upon arrival and will need to isolate for 10 days, this period can be shortened by a negative PCR test taken a minimum of four days after entry.
 There are certain exemptions to the self-isolation requirement depending on the reason for entry.

 Advice and information on COVID-19 in English can be found via the following links: